ionic-team/capacitor/site/docs-md/guides/universal-app-links.md

 - Seamless experience: One URL works for both your website and app, ensuring that users can successfully access the content they're looking for without errors.
 - Increase Engagement: Links can be opened from email clients, search engine results, and more.

-Here's what it looks like in practice:

-video
+## Demo Video

+Here's what it looks like in practice.
+In this example, the user has the native app installed.
+They tap on app links from an email and are brought directly into the app itself.
+First, the root link is tapped (https://beerswift.app), which directs the user to the main app page.
+Next, a deep link is tapped (https://beerswift.app/tabs/tab3) bringing the user to the Tab3 page.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/vadlZ-d8wAI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Prerequisites

 * A pre-configured [Capacitor app](/docs/getting-started).
 * For iOS, enrollment in the Apple Developer Program.

-For illustrative purposes, https://ionic.app will be used as the web app.
+For illustrative purposes, https://beerswift.app will be used as the web app link.

 ## Deep Link Routing using the Capacitor App API

-When the native app is opened after a deep link is clicked, the mobile OS doesn't automatically know where to direct the user.
-This must be implemented within the app itself.
+When the native app is opened after a deep link is clicked, the mobile OS doesn't automatically know where to route the user.
+This must be implemented within the app itself using the Capacitor [App API](../apis/app) on app startup.

 If your website and app paths don't match, you will need to implement more advanced url pattern matching (see [this guide](https://devdactic.com/universal-links-ionic/) for examples).
-If your mobile app and web app use the same codebase though, this is very straightforward - just redirect to the same URL directly.
+If your mobile app and web app use the same codebase though, this is very straightforward - just redirect to the same URL.
+The following examples assume this.

-Implement deep link routing by using the Capacitor [App API](../apis/app) on app startup.

 ### Angular